-The class A-1 notes, class A-2 notes, class A-3 notes, class A-4 notes, class A-5-1 certificates, class A-5-2 certificates and class A-IO certificates must be rated in the highest rating category of at least two of the following rating agencies: Fitch, Inc., Moody's Investors Service, Inc. and Standard & Poor's Ratings Services, a division of the McGraw-Hill Companies, Inc.
+The class A-1 notes, class A-2 notes, class A-3 notes, class A-4 notes, class A-5-1 certificates, class A-5-2 certificates, class A-IO-1 certificates and class A-IO-2 certificates must be rated in the highest rating category of at least two of the following rating agencies: Fitch, Inc., Moody's Investors Service, Inc. and Standard & Poor's Ratings Services, a division of the McGraw-Hill Companies, Inc.